Taskmaster The Podcast *Best of TM NZ S2 Part 2*

 this rhymes with this, rhymes with this, rhymes with this.

-It's like she
+It's like

+referencing the fact that what they're saying is rhyming.
 Yeah, the very basics of really exposing rap, sort of postmodern rap, just showing showing everyone what it is.

 Yeah, but this is oh gosh, this is basically you know

 Kendrick and Drake levels of beef.
+This

-This is the thing people are talking so much about Kendrick and Drake, and you want to be like, just watch Taskmaster New Zealand season two, episode six, guys.
+rap battle this is the thing people are talking so much about Kendrick and Drake, and you want to be like, just watch Taskmaster New Zealand season two, episode six, guys.

 That's the only rap battle beef you'll ever need.

 David is accused of wanking everywhere.
+That seems to be the main

-guys pale, and Laura makes shit cakes.
+guys pale and Laura makes shit cakes.
+So those are the

 I feel like David was the one who got the worst of it.

-Oh, gosh, it is so entertaining to watch because there's a lot of panic as well, that these are your friends, and you're like, what can I say about these people?
+Oh gosh, it is so entertaining to watch because there's a lot of panic as well that these are your friends and you're like, what can I say about these people?

-And I'm sure, like, Matt and Ursh will probably also genuinely try to be like a little nicer.
+And I'm sure like Matt and Ursh will probably also genuinely try to be like a little nicer.

-You know, they feel like they're higher status or, you know, been in the business for longer.
+You know, they feel like they're higher status or you know, been in the business for longer.
+And so they're like, oh, what's Laura been in the news for lately?

-Like, she kind of, oh, okay, what can we do about that?
+Like, she can't, oh, okay, what can we do about that?
+And then David wanks everywhere,

-Guy's face when David's freestyling is so funny because he's like, he finds it amusing, but he's so worried because he's talking about running Matt Heath over like a cat.
+the I mean, even just the freestyles at the beginning while they're writing the rap, Guy's face when David's freestyling is so funny because he's like, he finds it amusing, but he's so worried because he's talking about running Matt Heath over like a cat.

-That's one of of my favourite bits where then both Laura and Guy are in a race to go, like, you shouldn't even run over cats, David.
+That's one of my favourite bits where then both Laura and Guy are in a race to go like, you shouldn't even run over cats, David.
+You can't use that as a comparison.

 But I say I think about